Machine Lateral Raise

 How to Perform

-2. Continue lifting until your upper arms are approximately parallel to the floor.
+3. Continue until arms are parallel to floor.

 Coaching Tips